antitoine/ADAEPFL-Project/README.md

 We also plan to conduct basic analysis as in the first part.

-Finally, and if possible, we'll check the influence of the weather if possible.
+Finally, and if possible, we'll check the influence of the weather.

 ### Third part: analysis of some runners